-IFE’s research reactors have led to increased nuclear safety in our neighbouring countries and around the world and are key to leading research on energy and materials.
+IFE’s research reactors have led to increased nuclear safety in our neighbouring countries and around the world and have been key to building the foundation for our leading research in energy and materials.

 IFE is an independent foundation and one of the world’s foremost research environments on energy located at Kjeller and in Halden.
 We have developed unique skills through 70 years with world-leading research and outstanding international projects in our reactors and laboratories.

 Both the reactor in Halden and Kjeller have been decided to close permanently and are in the planning phase of being decommissioned.
 But IFE continues to build on the nuclear expertise we have developed.